AU-Master-Thesis/thesis/sections/3-methodology/study-2/iteration-schedules.typ

 #figure(
   std-block(image("../../../figures/img/tool-settings-schedule-latte.png")),
   caption: [
-    Screenshot of the subection of the simulators settings panel which displays the current schedule.
+    Screenshot of the subsection of the simulators settings panel which displays the current schedule.
 Both $M_i$ and $M_r$ can be changed dynamically while the simulation runs.
 The active schedule is displayed aswell and can be changed through a combobox list.
 The active schedule is displayed with the #box(inline-schedule-example, height: 1em) component.
 Similar to how its displayed in @f.iteration-schedules.
 ]
 ) <f.ui-schedule-settings>